lake-wg/edhoc/draft-ietf-lake-edhoc.md

 --- back

+# Template Applicability Statement for uses of EDHOC

+EDHOC requires that a number of paramters be agreed upon before hand.
+They are not negotiated by the protocol and there are no opportunities to offer more than one, so must be agreed upon by users of the protocol.

+The list is:

+1. Agreed Method (see {{method-types}})
+2. Transport and Correlation (see {{transport}})
+3. Use and format of AD_1, AD_2, AD_3 (see {{AD}})

+An example template might look like this next section.
+The Wylie Coyote Protocol is just an example.

+## Use of EDHOC in the Wylie Coyote Protocol

+Users of the Wylie Coyote Protocol are expected to implement Agreement Methods where the sender uses a Signature Key, and the responder uses a Static DH Key.
+The Static DH key must be provisioned in the sender by the USPS Instant Delivery Protocol  (mythical).

+The Wylie Coyote Protocol runs over IPv6 over Barbed-Wire, and thus can use IPv6-Link-Local addresses.
+The C\_I and C\_R should be the 16-byte source and destination IPv6 addresses.

+The Wylie Coyote Protocol includes the word "parasol", which should be translated into the local language and sent as part of the localization.
+So when run in Germany, the string "Sonnenschrim" should be sent in AD_3 as a CBOR string.

 # Use of CBOR, CDDL and COSE in EDHOC {#CBORandCOSE}

 This Appendix is intended to simplify for implementors not familiar with CBOR {{RFC7049}}, CDDL {{RFC8610}}, COSE {{RFC8152}}, and HKDF {{RFC5869}}.